Engbenjamin/Process_Document_Final_Draft/README.md

 #### MATLAB
 This is used in engineering simulation.
 Simulink provides graphical modeling of complex electronic systems while specialized toolboxes within MATLAB can be used for power electronics, control systems, and antenna design.

-Complete the "MATLAB Onramp" and "Simulink Onramp" courses via the MathWorks website to earn certifications you can display on your LinkedIn profile.
+Complete the "MATLAB Onramp" and "Simulink Onramp" courses via the MathWorks website to earn certifications you can then display on your resume, a project portfolio webpage, or a LinkedIn profile.

 ### FPGA Digital Design
 Practicing on FPGA platforms is essential for students pursuing digital design.
 In mastering HDL for FPGAs, students learn to manage constraints such as gate timing, resource control, and hardware.